| THE NATIONAL AMERICAN GLASS CLUB

 - Historic National American Glass Club Web Pages ca. 1999.
 The links are missing their image buttons but they're all there and still work.

 - StartLocal Guide To Glassmaking A valuable primer on Glassmaking for those starting out in glass as well as for the seasoned glass artist and collector.
-The page also ontains many instructional links to sites throught the glass industry.
+The page also ontains many instructional links to sites throughout the glass industry.
 CHECK IT OUT

 - RECYCLING GLASS How A Used Bottle Becomes A New Bottle, In 6 Gifs.
 A story about recycling glass from National Public Radio's FaceBook page plus follower's comments.
 Good reading!
 Thank you New Beford Museum of Glass for the tip.